 - Off the heat, stir in the cream.
 Adjust the seasonings one last time.

 - Ladle into soup bowls.
 Sprinkle the ham and parsley on top.
-Serve hot.
+Serve the cauliflower, peas and ham soup hot.